lich0031/AIDE/README.md

   python train_files/trainchaos_comparison_1case.py --model_name fuseunet --batch_size 4 --gpu_order 0 --repetition 1

-- Model evluation on the CHAOS dataset can utilize the file train_files/evalchaos_comparison_1cases.py by modifying the image and optimized model path and information accordingly.
+- Model evaluation on the CHAOS dataset can utilize the file train_files/evalchaos_comparison_1cases.py by modifying the image and optimized model path and information accordingly.

 ## Example results
-Example segmentation results on the CHAOS dataset can be find in train_files/examplesegmentationresults.
+Example segmentation results on the CHAOS dataset can be found in train_files/examplesegmentationresults.
 Additional optimized models and segmentation results for the task can be downloaded [here](https://onedrive.live.com/?id=D6A80DBCD21AD447%216335&cid=D6A80DBCD21AD447).